 In addition, Hopkinton is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Because of many things, Hopkinton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hopkinton really has some of the features that families look for when choosing a good community to raise children.
 Is Hopkinton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Hopkinton is a somewhat ethnically-diverse town.
 The people who call Hopkinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopkinton residents report their race to be White, followed by Asian.
-Important ancestries of people in Hopkinton include Italian, English, German, and French .
+Important ancestries of people in Hopkinton include Irish, Italian, English, German, and French.

 The most common language spoken in Hopkinton is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Langs. of India and Chinese.